guruprerana/trading-platform-pp/README.md

 ```

 # Screenshots of the Project:

 Here we will show some screenshots of the projects and instructions to use it.
-## Important Terms:
-#### Portfolio
-A Portfolio is a set of stocks that you choose in order to make orders only with these stocks.
-It has a unique name and its own performance assessment.

 ## Choose Portfolio

 The Project starts by showing all previous portfolios that you have created and allows you to create a new one.

 ![](images/choosePortfolio.png)

 ## Create Portfolio

 In case you are going to create a new portfolio, we show the following page:

 ![](images/createPortfolio.png)